The Top Startup Studios of 2023

 Atomic also boasts a similar two-pronged approach of transforming great ideas into promising new businesses in addition to providing investment capital to other fledgling organizations.
 The studio leverages a collection of “serial entrepreneurs,” many of whom boast experience building billion-dollar companies, and serve as co-founders to the organizations incubated in the Atomic studios.
 When combined with a knowledge base made up of the best practices in business creation along with other capital resources, the studio reduces the risk of the entrepreneurial process.

 Jack Abraham still serves as Managing Partner and CEO for Atomic and commented on the studio’s philosophy.
 "There has never been a better time to start a company and our mission is to encourage more people to choose entrepreneurship.
 The world can be better when more people build the future we want together,” said Abraham.
 Some highlights from their portfolio include

 Based in The Netherlands, Michael van Lier formed Builders in Rotterdam in 2015.
 They focus on building nascent technology companies powered by innovative ideas and experienced operational know-how, combined with strong capital sources.

-Since Builders is a startup studio with a strong technology focus, they boast significant experience in state of the art software engineering concepts.
-At the same time, they also strive to form new businesses able to foster “a more fulfilling and sustainable life for the globalised generation.”
+Since Builders is a startup studio with a strong technology focus, they boast significant experience in state-of-the-art software engineering concepts.
+At the same time, they also strive to form new businesses able to foster “a more fulfilling and sustainable life for the globalized generation.”
 The studio typically partners with experienced entrepreneurs boasting transformational ideas along with relevant expertise in the target market for the software product or service.